Register Your Interest

 - Exhibition Floor: Wander around the vibrant exhibition floor to see the latest technologies and services on offer

-- Food Options: Grab a sandwich at The Tree of Life Cafe or head on over to the Food Village for a range of hot food options including Indian, Jamaican and Japanese food
+- Food Options: Grab a sandwich at The Tree of Life Cafe or head on over to the Food Village for a range of hot food options, including Indian, Jamaican and Lebanese food

-- Live Lounge Over Lunch: 15 mins technology focussed presentations
+- Live Lounge Over Lunch: 15-minute technology-focused presentations

 - Poster Zone: Browse the posters and reach out to potential new collaborators